 - Increase dietary fiber.
 Bowel regularity can ensure excess estrogen is eliminated.
 Constipation, caused from lack of dietary fiber, allows excess estrogen that would normally be excreted to be reabsorbed into the body.
 If you are constipated I recommend doing a water enema or coffee enema immediately to prevent this reabsorption.

 - Coffee Enemas.
 These detox the liver and allow it to metabolize estrogen.
 Reduced liver function will prevent proper metabolism of estrogen and result in an excess.
-See my blog on Coffee Enemas for more information and instructions.
+See my article on Coffee Enemas for more information and instructions.

 - Infrared Saunas.
 Infrared saunas detox your entire body of estrogenic substances in addition to pollutants and heavy metals.
 Their use is essential to maintain health.
-For more information, see my blog on Infrared Saunas.
+For more information, see my article on Infrared Saunas.
 You can purchase an inexpensive infrared sauna for home use in the Live to 110 Store.

 - Use dietary supplements.